Best 4-season tents for the UK

 Nordisk Telemark 2.2 LW

-A long-time favourite here at GBAC, the Nordisk Telemark 2 LW earns its place as the best all-round 4-season tent for the UK thanks to its rare mix of low weight, dependable performance, and liveable design.
+A long-time favourite here at GBAC, the Nordisk Telemark 2 LW is an easy pick for our suggestion as the best all-round 4-season tent for the UK thanks to its rare mix of low weight, dependable performance, and liveable design.
 At just 950g, it’s lighter than most shelters in its class — yet offers genuine protection in rough British conditions.

 We’ve used it in sleet, sideways rain and heavy winds, and it’s never flinched.
 The tunnel design sheds gusts well, the fly and inner pitch as one (a big plus in the UK), and ventilation is cleverly handled through a zip-down rear panel.
-Inside, it’s snug but well-shaped, and the single-pole structure keeps things intuitive.
+Inside, it’s snug but well-shaped, and the single-pole structure makes it a cinch to pitch and pack away.

 It’s not built for full alpine use, but for British hikers and bikepackers looking for a year-round tent that doesn’t weigh them down, the Telemark 2 LW is a proven, pitch-anywhere companion.